heraltjiri/print_agent/README.md

    pip install -r requirements.txt

 2. This agent forwards received PDFs to the Windows OS printing subsystem.
-No external PDF CLI is required.
+No external PDF CLI is required by default.

+Optional silent rendering printing
+- If you want the agent to render PDF pages and send raw bitmaps to the printer (no external PDF viewer, more silent), enable `PRINT_AGENT_USE_RENDER=true` in your `.env` and install the optional dependencies:

+   pip install PyMuPDF Pillow pywin32

+   Note: Rendering-based printing uses Windows printing APIs and may require tuning per printer.
+It's experimental here and should be tested on the target machine.

 3. Run the agent: